 Annual institutional scholarships are based on financial need and academic merit.

 The school awards institutional grants primarily based on a scale of financial need.
-The scholarships range between 40 to 70% of tuition costs in each program of study provided financial need is determined (except for the DMin program where the institutional scholarship is pre-determined).
+The scholarships range between 50 to 100% of tuition costs in each program of study provided financial need is determined.

 The school is following the federal definition of financial need which is the positive difference between the overall 9 months cost of attendance, minus the expected family contribution.
 The expected family contribution is a number generated by federal calculators based on income, assets, and cost of living and financial support of dependents.
 Most students qualify for a need based scholarship.